Addressing Health Drivers

 Areas of Focus

 Dell Med is working on a household-level assessment that will inform the approach to a neighborhood-wide health project.
 It is also working with partners to identify areas of shared interest for a community impact project, and to embed “health in all policies” where it can influence government and private industry to do so.
+The school’s Factor Health program supports the development and sustainable funding of interventions that address the nonmedical drivers of health.

 Dell Med is creating mechanisms to facilitate data sharing so organizations working in health can benefit from each other’s knowledge.
 Teams are also working on ways to leverage existing data to help doctors identify risk factors that will help them better care for their patients.